GeorgeOduor/Data-minining-project-in-python/README.md

 PatientPaidVisit['Visit date'] = PatientPaidVisit['Visit date'].apply(dateCorrector)
 ```

-Now lets look at this column in detail,you will see that the months are past **September** which was categoricaly stated in the busines value section by the job poster.This means that at some point the data clerks were starting with the months and then the dates.Infact in some instances the months are ambigouous.
+Now lets look at this column in detail,you will realize that the months are past **September** which was categorically stated in the business value section by the job poster.This means that at some point the data clerks were starting with the months and then the dates.Infact in some instances the months are ambiguous.

 ```python